 Transfer grades are not referenced on the Pennsylvania Highlands transcript nor are they factored into the student’s cumulative grade point average.

 Transfer credit will be awarded for courses in which the student has earned a 2.0 ("C") or higher grade.
 Credit will not be awarded for courses in which the student earned a grade of "D", "F", "W", "Inc", "Au", “P/F”, or "In Progress."
 Coursework older than ten years is generally not eligible nor are Continuing Education Units (CEU's).

 Pennsylvania Highlands does not accept developmental/remedial courses for transfer.
 Those courses, commonly numbered 000 – 099, include pre-college English, math, reading, and study skills courses.
 Typically, Penn Highlands does not accept First Year Experience (freshmen seminar) courses for transfer.

 If Advanced Placement and/or CLEP credits are listed on another college's transcript for credit, Pennsylvania Highlands will require an official copy of the score report to evaluate.

 For additional information on credit transfer and non-traditional options for earning College credit at Pennsylvania Highlands, please contact the Office of Admissions, an Academic Advisor, or the Student Success Center.

 Credit Transfer Appeals

-Students unsatisfied with the outcome of their transfer credit petition have the right to appeal that decision to the Vice President and Dean of Academic Affairs.
+Students unsatisfied with the outcome of their transfer credit petition have the right to appeal that decision to the Vice President for Academic Affairs and Student Services.